ml-opensource/API-manifesto/README.md

 ### ✅

-The error object needs to have following:
+The error object needs to have the following:
  - Be consistent
  - Have all required info
  - Easy parsable